-• Public presentation 25%
+• Public presentation

-The presentation symposium date is typically the last Friday colloquium of the semester.
+The Presentation Symposium date or the Poster Symposium is typically the last Friday colloquium of the semester.
 It is announced during the first class of the semester, as well as being posted on Department Colloquium web.
 (Unexcused absence = grade of F.).

-- The average grade for the other 5 assignments (work scope, outline and literature list and description, draft report, peer review, draft presentation) count for 25% of final grade. - Satisfactorily meeting the seven deadlines for the assignments listed in the timeline 20% - Successfully meeting the deadlines for assignments is worth 5 points per assignment.
+- The average grade for the other 5 assignments (work scope, outline and literature list and description, draft report, peer review, draft presentation) count together - Satisfactorily meeting the seven deadlines for the assignments - Successfully meeting the deadlines for assignments is worth 5 points per assignment.
 Get a least a credible effort in on time.
 One point is deducted for each day late.
 A missing assignment (> 2 weeks late or lacking a minimum of credible effort) gets a zero for meeting deadline and a -5 point penalty.
-Copies of assignments must be submitted to faculty mentor and to the instructor or they may not be given credit for having met the deadline. - Grading A≥31 pts; B≥26 pts;C≥21 pts;D≥15;F<15 pts;
+Copies of assignments must be submitted to faculty mentor and to the instructor or they may not be given credit for having met the deadline. - Grading A \geq 31 pts; B \geq 26 pts;C \geq 21 pts;D \geq 15;F<15 pts;